 The masters of fly fishing include, for example, a fishing instructor Antti Guttorm, a spokesperson of fishing Jasper Pääkkönen, and rewarded pike fly fishers Pasi Taponen and Markus Tandefelt.

-The AR content allows the readers to explore the book in an unusual way - it is way easier to learn to make knots from video content than from plain text.
+The AR content allows the readers to explore the book unusually - it is way easier to learn to make knots from video content than from plain text.
 The text, the videos, and the engaging stories are tied together and support each other smoothly.

 The AR content becomes visible through the Arilyn app.